QCCC-24: The Third International Workshop on Quantum Classical Cooperative Computing

 Submissions

 Authors are invited to submit original 2-page (double-column, up to 4 pages) extended abstracts.
 The deadline is Friday, March 22, 2024.
-Accepted papers will be included in the ACM Digital Library as part of the ICS-24 workshop proceedings.

 Accepted papers will be given 15 mins to present in the workshop.